Skip to main content

 The Influence of Sex Hormones

 The distribution of fat is also profoundly shaped by the balance of sex hormones, primarily testosterone and estrogen.
 These hormones dictate the classic differences in body shape.
-Estrogen guides the storage of in the gluteofemoral region, which includes the hips, thighs, and buttocks.
+Estrogen guides the storage of subcutaneous fat in the gluteofemoral region, which includes the hips, thighs, and buttocks.
 This pattern is biologically significant for reproductive health.

 Testosterone, conversely, promotes lean muscle mass and directs energy away from storage.
 It has a counteracting effect on fat accumulation, particularly in the abdominal area.
 An optimal balance between these hormones is what maintains these distinct and functional patterns of fat distribution.